kkomelin/Drupal-Jekyll-Export/README.md

 _This is a fork of [lukaswhite/Drupal-Jekyll-Export](https://github.com/lukaswhite/Drupal-Jekyll-Export) module which only supports Jekyll._

-_Disclaimer: I'm very familiar with Drupal Coding Standards and refactoring approaches but this time I had the goal of getting my own tasks done and allowing others to use the module, so the code can be not ideal.
+_Disclaimer: I'm very familiar with Drupal Coding Standards and refactoring approaches but this time I have the goal of getting my own tasks done and allowing others to use the module, so the code can be not ideal.
-If you want it to be better, [please](https://github.com/kkomelin/drupal_to_static/issues/4) [do](https://github.com/kkomelin/drupal_to_static/issues/17)_
+If you want it to be better, [please](https://github.com/kkomelin/drupal_to_static/issues/4) [do](https://github.com/kkomelin/drupal_to_static/issues/17)_.

 ## Dependencies